-Neutron stars provide a unique laboratory for studying matter at extreme pressures and densities.
-While there is no direct way to explore their interior structure, X-rays emitted from these stars can indirectly provide clues to the equation of state (EOS) of the superdense nuclear matter through the inference of the star's mass and radius.
-However, inference of EOS directly from a star's X-ray spectra is extremely challenging and is complicated by systematic uncertainties.
-The current state of the art is to use simulation-based likelihoods in a piece-wise method, which first infer the star's mass and radius to reduce the dimensionality of the problem, and from those quantities infer the EOS.
-We demonstrate a series of enhancements to the state of the art, in terms of realistic uncertainty quantification and improved regression of physical properties with machine learning.
+Delaney Farrell,a Pierre Baldi,b Jordan Ott,b Aishik Ghosh,c,d Andrew W. Steiner,e,f Atharva Kavitkar,g Lee Lindblom,h Daniel Whitesonc and Fridolin Webera,h inference of EOS directly from a star's X-ray spectra is extremely challenging and is complicated by systematic uncertainties.
+The current state of the art is to use simulation-based likelihoods in a piece-wise method which relies on certain theoretical assumptions and simplifications about the uncertainties.
+It first infers the star's mass and radius to reduce the dimensionality of the problem, and from those quantities infer the EOS.
+We demonstrate a series of enhancements to the state of the art, in terms of realistic uncertainty quantification and a path towards circumventing the need for theoretical assumptions to infer physical properties with machine learning.
 We also demonstrate novel inference of the EOS directly from the high-dimensional spectra of observed stars, avoiding the intermediate mass-radius step.
 Our network is conditioned on the sources of uncertainty of each star, allowing for natural and complete propagation of uncertainties to the EOS.